 The Risks of Single Incision Laparoscopic Sleeve Treatment

 When diet and exercise are not enough to obtain a healthy weight, surgical intervention may help.
 Single Incision Laparoscopic Sleeve surgery helps those who have struggled with weight loss achieve their goals by reducing stomach size with minimal surgical risk or scarring.
-During patient consultations, Drs.
-Fernando Garcia and David Vazquez explain Single Incision Laparoscopic Sleeve risks.
+During patient consultations, Dr. Fernando Garcia explains Single Incision Laparoscopic Sleeve risks.
 Contact our Tijuana, BC office to learn more about the single incision laparoscopic sleeve procedure.

 What Is the Single Incision Laparoscopic Sleeve Procedure?